 What kind of library research support is available to students?

 Library collections (online, print, video, archives) are designed to support the University curriculum.
 Library research help is available for students whenever the library is open (view library hours).
 Students may seek help via walkup at the Reference Desk, by email, IM, phone, or appointment with subject specialist librarians.
 Self-service Research by Subject guides are also available from the library website.
-Learn more about Library & Information Technology.
+Learn more about Bertrand Library.